pglevy/sms-com/5ws.md

 I teach popular music on the piano through playing by ear, strong core foundation of rhythm, melody & harmonyinoad i  using the chord-based system.

-I will also teach voice for those who are interested in singing while, by doing creative project playnning the piano, to achieve the wholesome experience of both worldsand coaching.
+I will also incorporate to teach voice for those who are interested in singing while, by doing creative project playnning the piano, to achieve the wholesome experience of both worldsand coaching..

+I teach non traditional but practical piano to play popular music you love